 The monthly stratum universes are calculated using the cash grant caseloads from the CA 237CW and Kinship Guardianship Assistance Payment (Kin-Gap) case counts from the administrative claim reports.
 Item 8a from the caseload report provides the total number of TANF cash grant cases, but other line items are used to further divide the caseloads into the categories needed.
-The identification of 2P/non-2P cash grant safety net caseloads are used from Item 13a, and the new application and restorations in items 7a and 7b.
+The identification of 2P/non-2P new applications and restorations caseloads from items 7a and 7b are also used.